Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 15% discount

 3. Papagayo Beach and other beaches in Los Ajaches, the best of Lanzarote

-One of the best free things to do in Lanzarote is relaxing on a beach, and Papagayo Beach is one of the most beautiful ones.
+One of the best free things to do in Lanzarote is relaxing on a beach, and Papagayo Beach is one of the most beautiful beaches in Spain.

 This beach is within Los Ajaches Natural Monument, which is a protected reserve where, in addition to beautiful beaches, you can visit caves and see old engravings.

 If you access the Los Ajaches reserve and its beaches by car, you’ll have to pay € 3, a more than fair price for everything that this natural space offers and the fauna and flora that it’s home to.

-Besides of Papagayo beach, there are other popular beaches where nudism is common, such as Caleta de Congrio, Playa Mujeres, Playa del Pozo, and Puerto Muelas; all of them are wonderful.
+Besides of Papagayo beach, there are other of the most beautiful beaches in Lanzarote, where nudism is common, such as Caleta de Congrio, Playa Mujeres, Playa del Pozo, and Puerto Muelas; all of them are wonderful.

 4. Famara beach, the best beach in Lanzarote for surfing

 Famara beach in Teguise usually has very good waves and good winds, so it’s the perfect place to do water activities in Lanzarote.

 At this beach, you can practice surfing, bodyboarding, kitesurfing, windsurfing, or even paragliding if you book it here.
 If you’re looking for something quiet, you’ll also find natural tidal pools here.

 I consider this to be an ideal beach for families, although you have to pay special attention to the waves, especially if you’re traveling with kids.
 Still, for me, visiting it is one of the best things to do in Lanzarote.